-In this article, we construct a prospective DNN-based algorithm from the Bayesian hierarchical model to synthesize control information from multiple endpoints.
+In this article, we construct a prospective DNN-based framework from the Bayesian hierarchical model to synthesize control information from multiple endpoints.
 Our two-stage method first approximates posterior probabilities and then estimates critical values.
-The resulting pre-trained decision functions can be locked in files before initiation of the current trial to ensure study integrity, which is appealing to regulatory agencies.
+The decision functions for hypothesis testing based on DNN training can be locked in files before initiation of the current trial to ensure study integrity, which is appealing to regulatory agencies.

-Our DNN-based prospective algorithm can also save computational time.
-Taking the case study in Section \ref{sec:case} for illustration, there are $12$ setups ($4$ magnitudes of treatment effect $\times$ $3$ scenarios) in total and $100,000$ validation iterations per setup.
-As shown in Table \ref{computation_time}, it takes approximately $32$ hours for DNN to conduct the computation, while over $700$ hours for the MCMC method.
-The main saving is due to that DNN only requires $8, 000$ MCMC samplings to build approximating function in Algorithm 1 and therefore the validation is really fast.
-On the contrary, traditional approach needs to conduct posterior sampling for every iteration ($1,200,000$ in total) in validation.
+Our DNN-based prospective algorithm can also save computational time as compared with the traditional simulation method.
+Taking the case study in Section \ref{sec:case} for illustration, there are $12$ setups ($4$ magnitudes of treatment effect $\times$ $3$ scenarios) in total and $100,000$ testing iterations per setup.
+As shown in Table \ref{computation_time}, it takes approximately $34$ hours for DNN to conduct the computation, while over $700$ hours for the traditional method.
+The main saving is due to the fact that DNN builds an approximating function in Algorithm 1 with only $B = 16, 000$ rounds of MCMC computation required.
+The final testing is fast based on well-trained DNNs.
+On the contrary, the traditional approach needs to perform MCMC for every iteration ($1,200,000$ in total) in testing.

 Another important contribution of our work is to model the critical values by DNN to control FWER.
-A common practice is to choose the cutoff value by a grid-search method to control type I errors in validation within a certain range of the null space.
+A common practice is to choose the cutoff value by a grid-search method to control type I errors in testing within a certain range of the null space.
 Simulations show a moderate power gain of our proposed method, especially when the constant critical value has a conservative error rate.
-To accommodate approximation errors, a smaller working significance level can be utilized to control validated type I error rates strictly no larger than the nominal level, if necessary.
-Our framework can be broadly generalized to other types of Bayesian designs where the critical value is not available analytically in finite samples.
+To accommodate approximation errors, a smaller working significance level can be utilized to control validated type I error rates strictly smaller than the nominal level, if necessary.
+Our framework can be broadly generalized to other types of Bayesian designs when the critical value is not available analytically in finite samples.